team-dev-docs/devdocsprod-dev-docs/docs/generate context from the vscode extension.md

-  ## Generate Context from the VSCode Extension
+  ## Generate Context from the VS Code Extension

 ### Step 1: Access the Extension Menu

-Click on the "Generate Context" button in the welcome view of the VSCode extension.
+Click on the "Generate Context" button in the Dev-Docs menu within VS Code.

 ![image for /img/generate_context_from_the_vscode_extension/step_1](/img/generate_context_from_the_vscode_extension/step_1.png)